-Globe Raid: Washington State’s Mike Leach continues to itch his travel bug during the offseason
+Globe Raid: Washington State’s Mike Leach continues to scratch his travel itch during the offseason

 This summer, like many of those in the past, WSU’s globe-trotting coach made the most of his time off by adding more ink to what might be the most interesting passport in college football.

-Leach and good friend Michael Baumgartner, the Spokane County Treasurer who served on the Washington State senate for eight years and taught an “Insurgent Warfare & Football” course with the coach at WSU last fall, itched their travel bug in the Middle East this summer, visiting Israel, Turkey and Jordan.
+Leach and good friend Michael Baumgartner, the Spokane County Treasurer who served on the Washington State senate for eight years and taught an “Insurgent Warfare & Football” course with the coach at WSU last fall, scratched their travel itch in the Middle East this summer, visiting Israel, Turkey and Jordan.

 Last offseason, Leach and his wife, Sharon, sailed the Croatian coast, before the coach linked back up with Baumgartner and a group of Washington lawmakers on an excursion through Taiwan and Cambodia.